Using MediaWeb PACS

 Other Tools found in the Toolbar

-An image can be manipulated by using the tools in the Toolbar
+An image can be manipulated by using the various tools in the Toolbar

 Fit the Frame